CosmoSimio/eks-k8s-lab/README.md

 # eks-k8s-lab
-This project includes a bash script to deploy a Linux EC2 instance where you can include the needed installation commands upon deployment for using the aws CLI tool, as well as eksctl, and kubectl.
+This project includes a bash script to deploy a Linux EC2 instance where you can include the prerequisite installation commands upon deployment for using the aws CLI tool, as well as eksctl, and kubectl.

 The bashscript simply executes a command to deploy the ec2 and within the same command, under 'user-data' we specify the filename of our bash script which is in .txt file format.